 This unusual movie about a man who turns into a cartoon fish made zero effort to create anything resembling a coherent world, leaving us with no choice but to slap Poppins on the side of this rotten film.

 K-PAX was looking set for the very bottom of the list but luckily for Spacey and Co. this insipid and nonsensical attempt to make us think turned out to actually display zero signs of science fiction whatsoever (spoiler).

 Ironically there was nothing weird about this science at all.
-Not only was it a pretty terrible film but it was also spared a dreadful ranking by admitting that it was magic and not science that fuelled this dreadful '80s teen comedy.
+Not only was it a pretty terrible film but it was also spared a dreadful ranking by admitting that it was magic and not science that fuelled this abysmal '80s teen comedy.